Learn How To Win On YouTube With Our Creative Guide

 What is your objective?

 Do you want to raise awareness?
 Do you want people to take action?
 How do you want the ad to look?
-These are the sort of questions you should be asking yourself before the production process.
+These are the sorts of questions you should be asking yourself before the production process.

 Below are three main design templates you can use for your ad creative:

-- The Demo Ad (show not tell ads that demonstrate the product/service)
+• The Demo Ad (show-not-tell ads that demonstrate the product/service)

 Now, choose the type of ad format you would like to use based on your objective.
 Below are the most popular formats: